thephm/signal_sqlite_md/README.md

 Someday I can automate this but for now, no pain, no gain 🙂.

-The next sections describes where to find the identifiers for people and groups.
+The next sections describes how people are identified and where to find the identifiers for groups.

-### People and groups
+### People

+People are found in the `conversations.csv` file via their phone number in the `e164` column.
+The `conversations.csv` file is assumed to be under the source folder

+### Groups

 1. Open the `conversations.csv` file in your favorite editor
 2. Look at the first row